 It’s highly recommended to use a VPN when connecting to any airport hotspot.
 A VPN is a privacy protection tool that ensures all traffic to and from your device is sent through a secure, encrypted tunnel.
 That way, snoops and hackers can't intercept or monitor your activities on airport WiFi because it's entirely unreadable.

 ExpressVPN is my top choice for staying safe on airport WiFi.
 It offers advanced encryption and security features to secure your data and privacy, giving you peace of mind while surfing or accessing work emails on the go.
 You can try ExpressVPN risk-free because it's backed by a 30-day money-back guarantee.
-Editors' Note: Expressvpn and this site are in the same ownership group.
+Editor's Note: Transparency is one of our core values at vpnMentor, so you should know we are in the same ownership group as ExpressVPN.
+However, this does not affect our review process.

 Use Airport WiFi with ExpressVPN >>